NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 that you can use to add functionality to your notebook (as we'll see below).

-Let's start by creating an empty notebook by selecting the Files tab and clicking New > Notebook > Python 3.
+Let's start by creating an empty notebook by selecting the Files tab and clicking New > Python 3.
 This will open up a new tab or window looking like this:

 > ![](images/jupyter_empty_nb.png){ width=700px }